Trauma Nurse

 Becoming a Trauma Nurse requires education, clinical experience, and specialized training in emergency and trauma care.
 Here are the steps to pursue this healthcare career:

 - Earn a Nursing Degree.
-Complete an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
+Complete an Associate Degree in Nursing (ASN) or Bachelor Degree in Nursing (BSN).
 A BSN is often preferred for specialized roles like trauma nursing and provides more opportunities for advancement.

 - Pass the NCLEX-RN.
 Obtain your nursing license by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).